fakedrtom/oncogemini/README.md

-pedigree file, but inlcudes additional columns corresponding to a patient identifier, the sequential point in which that sample was obtained (to reflect longitudinal data across multiple timepoints where time = 0 reflect a normal or non-tumor sample and time > 0 indicates tumor samples with different sampling times), and any sample purity values, if known.
+pedigree file, but inlcudes additional columns corresponding to a patient identifier, the sequential point in which that sample was obtained (to reflect longitudinal data across multiple timepoints where time = 0 reflect a normal or non-tumor sample and time > 0 indicates tumor samples with different sampling times), and any sample purity values (optional), if known.
 ```
 #family_id      name    paternal_id     maternal_id     sex     phenotype       patient_id      time    purity
 1               A0      0               0               2       1               A               0       0